Clearing's Chronic Pain Blog

 More support with chronic pain at Clearing

 Whether you’re fighting back from a sudden injury or have been doing your best to endure chronic pain, occupational therapists can help with your everyday tasks.

 Clearing can also help, whether you have an occupational therapist yet or not.
 We feature custom recommendations, starting with a consultation and continuing with personalized services and products that could include targeted exercises, a prescription topical cream, CBD cream, nutraceuticals and access to pain specialists.
-Curious?
-We offer a free trial to get you started.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.